 Palmer said, I will take you westwards.
 The chiefs said, “Why will you take us?
 “The treaty chief told them, “I’m assembling all the other people in the same way.“ “I’ll give you food, all kinds of food.“ “You’ll eat lots of meat.“”I’ll give you all blankets, and I’ll give shoes to the men, and likewise to the women.“”I’ll give you horses.“ “I’ll give you cattle.“”Now answer me, and I’ll take you along tomorrow.“ All the Molalla didn’t want to go.
 They said, “We will never leave.“ “We don’t want to give up our country.“ General Palmer brought lots of soldiers.
 Then now he told them, “Get ready.
 “The Molalla said, “We will never get ready.“ “I’ll kill you all if you don’t get ready.“ “The Molalla are ready for war now.“ They fought all evening, only half a day.
 Then the treaty chief sent word.
 “Now I’ll buy the land from you.“ Then he told them, “I’ll give you this much money.”
 (The sum was $46,000.)
 Then the Molalla agreed.
 Then it was all right now.
 Then finally now the Molalla began to get ready.
 (Jacobs)

 The failure of the federal government to honor the promises of Palmer likely caused the Molallans to distrust the word of the United States Agents.
 This is a story that has played out on many reservations in many time periods across North America.
-The final straws may very well have been the terminations of tribes in the 1950s and 1960s, when reservations promised in the treaties, to be “permanent” reservations for the tribes were sold and tribes lost the majority of their rights as Native peoples.
-In this period, tribal rights to hunting and fishing are assumed to be taken away, but after tribes challenged this interpretation, the tribes win the rights to fish in their usual ways.
+The final straw may very well have been the termination of tribes in the 1950s and 1960s, when reservations promised in the treaties- to be “permanent” reservations for the tribes- were sold and tribes lost the majority of their rights as Native peoples.
+In this period, tribal rights to hunting and fishing are assumed to be taken away, but after tribes challenged this interpretation, the tribes won in federal court the rights to fish in their usual ways, as promised in treaties.